gernansoares/jsf-with-spring/README.md

 # JSF with Spring Boot 3

-Example project of how to use Spring Boot 3 with JSF
+Sample project of how to use Spring Boot 3 with JSF

 ## Main technologies